Lake Magadi: Native wildlife

+The harsh lacustrine environment excludes most organisms.
+Exceptions are microbial extremophiles, a few invertebrates (mostly insects), and wading birds, including flamingos.
+A single species of fish, a cichlid Alcolapia grahami, inhabits the hot, highly alkaline waters of the lake basin.
+It can be seen in some of the hot spring pools around the shoreline, where the water temperature is less than 45 °C.

-Magadiite, a rare hydrous sodium-silicate mineral [NaSi_{7}O_{13}(OH)_{3}·4(H_{2}O)], was discovered about 50 years ago in sediments around Lake Magadi, a hypersaline alkaline lake fed by hot springs in the semi-arid southern Kenya Rift Valley.
-Today, this harsh lacustrine environment excludes most organisms except microbial extremophiles, a few invertebrates (mostly insects), highly adapted fish (Alcolapia sp.), and birds including flamingos.
-Burrows discovered in outcrops of the High Magadi Beds (~25–9 ka) that predate the modern saline (trona) pan show that beetles and other invertebrates inhabit this extreme environment when conditions become more favorable.
+Burrows discovered in outcrops of the High Magadi Beds (~25–9 ka) that predate the modern saline (trona) pan show that beetles and other invertebrates inhabit this extreme environment when conditions are more favorable.

+Fossil remains

 Burrows (cm-scale) preserved in magadiite in the High Magadi Beds are filled with mud, silt and sand from overlying sediments.
 Their stratigraphic context reveals upward-shallowing cycles from mud to interlaminated mud-magadiite to magadiite in dm-scale units.
 The burrows were formed when the lake floor became fresher and oxygenated, after a period when magadiite precipitated in shallow saline waters.
 The burrows, probably produced by beetles, suggest that trace fossils can provide evidence for short-term (ranging from years to decades) changes in the contemporary environment that might not otherwise be recognized or preserved physically or chemically in the sediment record.